QASMBench: A Low-level QASM Benchmark Suite for NISQ Evaluation and Simulation: QASMBench

+\textbf{Pea}: Quantum \emph{phase-estimation} (QPE) \cite{nielsen2002quantum} is an algorithm to compute the eigenvalue $e^{2\pi i \theta}$ of a unitary operator operating on $m$ qubits with the eigenvector $\ket{\psi}$ such that $U\ket{\psi}=e^{2\pi i \theta}\ket{\psi}$, $0\le\theta<1$.
+QPE is another fundamental quantum algorithm being the key component of Shor's method.
+This \emph{Pea} benchmark circuit describes a 2-qubit system including a read-out ancilla bit, and a physical system bit \cite{dobvsivcek2007arbitrary}, showcasing the property of QPE.

+\textbf{QAOA}: The quantum approximate optimization algorithm (QAOA) \cite{farhi2014quantum, zhou2018quantum} is another variational quantum algorithm that is particularly interesting to NISQ devices, given its ability to tolerant certain degree of noise through the unique quantum-classic hybrid algorithm design.
+QAOA is designed to solve combinatorial optimization problems \cite{zheng2020bayesian}, such as in graph analytics.
+In QAOA, a quantum subroutine is embedded in a classical search loop.
+The initial quantum state is prepared according to a set of variational parameters.
+These parameters are adjusted based on the measurement in the previous iteration.
+The QAOA benchmark in QASMBench represents the quantum workload for a sample iteration.

+\textbf{QuantumWalks}: Quantum walks \cite{aharonov2001quantum, venegas2012quantum} is the quantum analogue of the classical random-walk algorithm, which has been adopted for many problems including graph isomorphism \cite{gamble2010two} and ranking nodes in a network \cite{paparo2012google}.
+Both discrete and continuous-time quantum-walk algorithms have been formulated by existing works \cite{aharonov2001quantum, farhi1998quantum}.
+The quantum-walk benchmark here represents the workload for a single step of the walks \cite{quantumwalk}.

+\textbf{QEC SM \& EN}: Quantum Error correction codes are examples of current approaches to quantum error correction.
+These circuits form the foundation for Quantum Error Correction, and can be used to gain intuition as to the processors' performance for error correction.

+\textbf{QRNG}: Quantum random number generator is an algorithm for generating completely random numbers.
+It is known that no absolutely random random number generator exists, and is a relatively simple quantum circuit with no entangelement.
+This routine, although simple, can be very useful for real world applications.

+\textbf{Shor}: Shor's algorithm \cite{shor1994algorithms} is a famous QC algorithm for integer factorization in polynomial-time.
+It demonstrates theoretical exponential speedups over the classical algorithms, posing substantial threat and concern over the widely-used public-key cryptography systems like RSA.
+Given its importance in quantum cryptography, we include a 5-qubit sample here in QASMBench.
+We also include another example --- \textbf{qf21} for showcasing the process of factoring the integer of 21.

-\textbf{Toffoli}: Similar to the Fredkin gate, the Toffoli (i.e., \texttt{CCX}) gate \cite{toffoli1980reversible} is another universal gate.
+\textbf{Toffoli}: Similar to the Fredkin gate, the Toffoli gate \cite{toffoli1980reversible} or \texttt{CCX}) gate is another universal gate.
 It refers to a circuit with three inputs and three outputs that inverts the third qubit if the first two qubits are both 1, otherwise all bits stay unchanged.
-Toffoli gate is a composition gate defined in OpenQASM.
+We include the 3-qubit Toffoli gate as a baseline benchmark in QASMBench.

+\textbf{Teleportation}: The teleportation routine is a quantum communication channel connecting two qubits, communicating through an ancilla third.
+Quantum teleportation challenges a processors' ability to communicate information between an ancilla qubit.